fbef0102/Rotoblin-AZMod/README.md

      * *(Smoker)*: **+0.8s**
   * Hittables(Cars, dumpsters, etc) and Witches always deal damage with or without god frames
     > **Developer Comment:** Don't even think using god frames to prevent yourself from Witch dmg or hittable car dmg.
-  * Trigger car alarms when Survivors simply touch the car.
   * Fixed the problem that survivor bots always take the lead and won't wait behind the lead human player in versus mode
-  * Prevent infected slowdown being overridden by other damage.
+  * Fixed slowdown which caused by common infected is overridden by other damage.

 * Spectators:
   * ```sm_spechud``` toggle On/Off spechud